Batara Sambu

 In Javanese mythology, Batara Sambu is a deity and the God of Teachers.
 He is the first-born son of Batara Guru and his queen Batari Uma.

 Sambu (or Sambo) in traditional Javanese wayang story is a god who rules clouds.
 He has two wives: Bathari Siwagnyana and Bathari Astuti and his kahyangan (heavenly abode) is called Kahyangan Swelagringging in the southern part of the heavens.
-His palace is made of copper and his pasaran is Paing.
+His palace is made of copper and his pasaran (Javanese calendar cycle) is Pa(h)ing.

 Sambu is the ancestor of rakshasa (giants) in Javanese wayang story.